Deep thermalization under charge-conserving quantum dynamics: Replica calculation of moments of the projected ensemble

 \end{itemize}

-Finally, since our derivation is valid only in the limit of large Hilbert space dimensions $\binom{N_A}{Q_A} \gg 1$, the above recipe can be further simplified and reduced to the GSE, Eq.~\eqref{eq:gen_scrooge}.
-We note that the output state in Eq.~\eqref{eq:app_ansatz_ensemble} equals
+Finally, since our derivation is valid only in the limit of large Hilbert space dimensions $\binom{N_A}{Q_A} \gg 1$, the above recipe can be further simplified and reduced to the GSE, Eq.~\eqref{eq:gen_scrooge_compressed}.
+The output state in Eq.~\eqref{eq:app_ansatz_ensemble} equals

 where